Ways to Improve Forklift Visibility and Awareness

 Use technology to guide forklift tines

-One of the most common ways product or racks are damaged in a warehouse is by improper loading of racks due to misaligned tines, and direct hits from tines on palletized loads as they are being loaded or unloaded.
+One of the most common ways products or racks are damaged in a warehouse is by improper loading of racks due to misaligned tines, and direct hits from tines on palletized loads as they are being loaded or unloaded.
 This can cause rack damage, punctured cases and spilled pallets.
 Camera systems, sensors and laser fork alignment systems are available to help drivers see where their tines are aligned to help avoid these issues.
 These let the driver view more precisely where his tines are aligned without trying to look up twenty feet past his load.
 Good drivers usually don’t have issues with this, while others require spotters.
-But even good drivers can cause an expensive, dangerous accident on the wrong day.
+But even good drivers can cause an expensive, dangerous accident on a wrong day.

 Utilize safety mirrors, sensors and lighting

 The ability to see around corners, into parallel aisles, and other blind spots supply drivers with critical information to make better decisions.
 The various types of dome and convex mirrors are economical to install on walls, hang from ceilings, or on rack posts.
 Rear-view mirrors give the driver better visibility to back safely without striking someone, a rack upright, a wall, or machinery.
-For more difficult areas, consider automated sensor mirrors that monitor aisles and flash lights or messages if potential collisions are detected.
+For more difficult areas, consider automated sensor mirrors that monitor aisles and flashlights or messages if potential collisions are detected.

-One of the options for high-risk or low-visibility areas is to consider a zone-based detection system that can ring audible alarms and flash lights when pedestrians are detected.
+One of the options for high-risk or low-visibility areas is to consider a zone-based detection system that can ring audible alarms and flashlights when pedestrians are detected.